What is Infrastructure as a Service in Ecommerce?

 IaaS is a cloud-based alternative to on-site infrastructures such as storage solutions, web servers, and networking resources.

 Traditionally, this infrastructure would be managed in a physical location.
 IaaS, though, removes the need for physical data centers or computing resources by bringing this infrastructure online.
-As such, it has the power to support a wide variety of ecommerce processes and architectures.
+As such, it has the power to support a wide variety of ecommerce processes and architectures, from managing ecommerce infrastructure to ensuring smooth handling of ecommerce return policies.

 Examples of IaaS in ecommerce include: